Ancient Northeast Asian: Neolithic populations

 The Devils_Cave_N sample was found to display genetic continuity with a c.
 14kya old sample (AR14K) from the Amur region, suggesting that the specific ANA gene pool formed as early as 14,000 BP.
 Neolithic ANA remains have been found as far as the Altai Mountains, 1,500 km further to the west than previously understood.

+However, a 2025 study detected APS ancestry in several ANA populations.
+For example, Early Neolithic Amur populations can be modeled as a mixture of Amur River ancestry (28.7%) and northern Mongolian Plateau-like (71.3%) ancestry.
+Ancient individuals from the northern Mongolian Plateau have high affinities with APS populations, with the oldest analyzed individual from the Early Holocene being modeled as a mixture of Early Holocene southeastern Mongolian Plateau ancestry (29.9%), who have more Yumin affinities, Amur River ancestry (47.6%) and APS ancestry (22.5%).
+About 5,700 years ago, populations from the southeastern Mongolian Plateau mixed with their northern neighbors.
+Yumin-hunter gatherers and Middle Neolithic Haminmangha (HMMH_MN) individuals can likewise be modeled as a mixture of Early Neolithic Shandongers and West Baikal-related populations, who have high APS affinities.

 Later populations

 Ulaanzuukh and Slab Grave cultures

 The people of the Ulaanzuukh (1450–1150 BCE) and Slab Grave (1100–300 BCE) cultures were closely associated with the Ancient Northeast Asians (Amur ancestry) and can be modeled as direct descendants of them.
 They largely replaced the previous Neolithic and Early Bronze Age Baikal hunter-gatherers, although geneflow between them has been proposed, particularly between a Neolithic Eastern Mongolian population (East_Mongolia_preBA) having primarily Amur_N-like ancestry and local Baikal hunter-gatherers (Baikal_EBA).